MEA praises new state law restricting smartphone use in schools

-The Michigan Education Association praised state lawmakers for passing bipartisan legislation Thursday to require that school districts adopt policies banning student smartphone use during instructional time.
+The Michigan Education Association praised state lawmakers for a new bipartisan state law signed on Tuesday requiring that school districts adopt policies limiting student smartphone use during instructional time.

 “We commend state lawmakers for working together on a bipartisan basis to address addictive smartphone use among students,” said MEA President and CEO Chandra Madafferi, a teacher from Oakland County.
 “Frontline teachers and school support staff know that students must be fully engaged in school to achieve academic success and develop critical social skills.
 Our kids can’t get the education they need if they’re glued to their screens rather than paying attention in class.”

-The bipartisan package of bills consists of Senate Bill 495 and House Bill 4141, sponsored by state Sen. Dayna Polehanki (D-Livonia) and state Rep. Mark Tisdel (R-Rochester), respectively.
-Together, the bills require school districts to adopt cell phone policies that, at a minimum, bar students from using wireless communication devices on school grounds during instructional time (from “class bell to class bell”).
+The bipartisan package of bills – signed this morning by Gov. Gretchen Whitmer – consists of Senate Bill 495 and House Bill 4141, sponsored by state Sen. Dayna Polehanki (D-Livonia) and state Rep. Mark Tisdel (R-Rochester), respectively.
+Together, the bills require school districts beginning for the 2026-27 school year to adopt cell phone policies that, at a minimum, bar students from using wireless communication devices on school grounds during instructional time (from “class bell to class bell”).

 The bills define wireless communication devices as those devices capable of text messaging, voice communication, entertainment, navigation, accessing the internet, sending and receiving photos and videos, or sending and receiving email.
 Basic devices like flip phones that can’t access the internet are not subject to the same restrictions.